 On top of that, a prenup establishes clear property rights and outlines the division of the pension.
 In other words: it sets expectations.
 Perhaps your partner has no idea that you wanted to keep your pension separate and was also relying on these funds.
 Getting a prenup can make sure to communicate this and set expectations.
 This helps to minimize potential disputes and uncertainty, providing peace of mind and financial security for both parties involved.

 Firstly, familiarize yourself with the specific laws and regulations governing prenups in your state or jurisdiction.
-Each location may have its own requirements and restrictions, so it’s essential to ensure compliance.
-For example, some states require a prenup to be executed a certain amount of time before the wedding day.
-If you’re already past that threshold, you cannot get a valid and enforceable prenup.
+Each location has its own requirements and restrictions, so it’s essential to ensure compliance.
+For example, some states require a prenup to be executed a certain amount of time before the wedding day, such as in Minnesota (See Minn.
+Stat. § 519.11).
+Not only that, there are many other legal requirements to consider when getting a prenup, so make sure to check with your state laws to ensure you’re in compliance (or utilize HelloPrenup to guide you through the process).

 If a prenuptial agreement is not a suitable option for you (perhaps you missed the deadline), alternatives exist.
 One such alternative is a postnuptial agreement, which is similar to a prenup but entered into after marriage.
 This can be a useful tool for couples who did not create a prenup before their wedding.
-Be warned: a postnup tends to be less enforceable and have more strict requirements, so a prenup is still the best option for the most optimal protection of your pension.
+Postnuptial agreements are enforceable in most states (but not all), and may have different requirements than prenuptial agreements.
+Either way, this agreement may be able to protect your pension.

 Frequently Asked Questions (FAQs) about protecting your pension with a prenup